Spoiler alert: running a business and being a full time mom isn’t easy, and there is no easy answer in this blog post.

-I know I have a lot of readers on this blog who are women thinking of starting a business but who are also raising a young family.
-If you’ve read my About section you’ll know that I have a young daughter, and that I launched the business when she was just a baby.
-So I thought I would give you my top tips for how I try and balance the intensity of a startup business with the demands of a family.
+However, I know I have a lot of readers on this blog who are women thinking of starting a business but who are also raising a young family.
+If you’ve read my About section you’ll know that I have a young daughter (later edit: now I have three children!), and that I launched the business when she was just a baby.

 Find your quiet hours